Evaluation and Improvement of Fault Detection for Large Language Models: MuCS: Mutation-Based Confidence Smoothing

 \subsection{Mutation Operators}

-Two types of mutation operators have been used, text augmentation methods and code refactoring methods.
+Two types of mutation operators have been included in the framework, text augmentation methods and code refactoring methods.
 In total, five text augmentation methods~(including Synonym Replacement, Random Deletion, Random Insertion, Random Swap, and Punctuation Insertion), and four code refactoring methods~(including Print Adding, Local Variable Adding, Dead If Adding, and Duplication) have been used in MuCS.
 Given a prompt $p$ with the length of works $k$, each mutation operator is defined as follows.

 \begin{itemize}[leftmargin=*] \item \textbf{Synonym Replacement~(SP)} randomly selects $n$ words in $p$ and replaces them as their synonyms, where $n < k$.
 Here, the synonyms are searched from the WordNet~\cite{10.1145/219717.219748}.
 We use the default setting of TextAugment~\cite{marivate2020improving}, $n = 1$ in MuCS.